 # Set Up Resend

-> Resend is a lightweight option for API-driven email sending — connect it with an API key, verify your domain, and configure one webhook endpoint for automated subscriber status updates.
+> Resend is a simple option for sending email through an API.
+To connect Resend, add an API key, verify your sending domain, and configure one webhook endpoint.
+Mailrith uses the webhook endpoint to update subscriber statuses automatically after bounce and complaint events.

 - Human page: https://mailrith.com/docs/setup-resend